General Distribution Requirement

 Political Science Major

 A political science major consists of at least nine courses.
 The department strongly recommends that political science majors plan their programs so that they take courses above the introductory level in at least two of the four major sub-fields of political science-American Politics, Comparative Politics, International Relations, and Political Theory.
 Not more than two courses taught by faculty outside the political science department will count towards fulfilling the nine-course minimum for the major.
-Exceptions: the research methods courses, POLI 215, POLI 246, POLI 252, POLI 335 or relevant courses transferred from an accredited college or university.
+Exceptions: the research methods courses and relevant courses transferred from an accredited college or university.
 Consult department advisor or chair.
 The requirements for a political science major include:

 - 1 Foundations Course: POLI 100 - Foundations of US Politics, POLI 120 - Foundations of International Politics, POLI 140 - Foundations of Comparative Politics, POLI 160 - Foundations of Political Theory;

-- 1 Theory Course: POLI 160 - Foundations of Political Theory, POLI 170 - Theories of Rhetoric, POLI 260 - Contemporary Political Theory, POLI 261 - Feminist Political Theory, POLI 262 - American Political Thought, POLI 265 - Work, Wealth, Well-Being, POLI 267 - Liberal and Conservative Political Theory, POLI 322 - Advanced International Theory; POLI 160 - Foundations of Political Theory may not be counted as both a Foundations and a Theory course.
+- 1 Theory Course: POLI 160 - Foundations of Political Theory, POLI 260 - Contemporary Political Theory, POLI 261 - Feminist Political Theory, POLI 262 - American Political Thought, POLI 265 - Work, Wealth, Well-Being, POLI 267 - Liberal and Conservative Political Theory, POLI 278 - Marx, Religion, and Biopolitical Race, POLI 322 - Advanced International Theory; POLI 160 - Foundations of Political Theory may not be counted as both a Foundations and a Theory course.
 If counted as a Foundations course, an additional Theory course must be taken.

 - 1 Practicum (such as an internship, Chuck Green Fellowship course, service-learning course, action-research project, or similar experiential learning experience).
-The practicum requirement can be met with a non-credit bearing internship upon approval by department chair.
+The practicum requirement can be met with a non-credit bearing internship approved by the department chair.
 However, a major plan must still list no fewer than nine courses.
+Internships taken for less than 4 credits require a ninth course.

 Political Science Minor